 - 1. If the Project Operator determines there has been an Unavoidable Reversal, it must notify the Reserve in writing of the Unavoidable Reversal within six months of its occurrence. - 2.
-The Project Operator must explain the nature of the Unavoidable Reversal and provide a verified estimate of onsite carbon stocks within one year so that the reversal can be quantified (in units of CO2-equivalent metric tons). - a.
+The Project Operator must explain the nature of the Unavoidable Reversal and provide a verified estimate of onsite carbon stocks so that the reversal can be quantified (in units of CO2-equivalent metric tons). - a.
 Annual monitoring reports submitted for the project must provide observations of ongoing mortality.
-An estimate based on observations of the natural disturbance musts be provided based on observations.
+Based on such observations, an estimate of mortality related to the natural disturbance must be provided.
 Once mortality has stabilized to background levels, a full verified estimate of the onsite carbon stocks must be submitted to the Reserve, no later than 2 years following the occurrence.
-Exceptions to this timing may be made if the Reserve agrees that an extension is warranted.
+Exceptions to this timing may be made if the Reserve agrees that an extension is warranted, for example, if mortality has not stabilized.
 Observations submitted by the Project Operator are subject to oversight by the Reserve.